-Whereas web applications have been obtainable for all mobile devices from the beginning, they have usually been very slow, have had fewer traits, and have been less utilized than the native apps.
+Whereas web applications have been obtainable for all mobile devices from the beginning, they have usually been very slow, have had fewer traits, and have been less utilized than the native mobile apps.

 Progressive web apps are planned to function on a browser that is compliant with suitable web standards.
 As with some other cross-platform resolutions, the aim is to assist the developers to develop cross-platform apps more effortlessly.

-As of April 2018, PWA characteristics are supported to wavering degrees by Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari browsers, but more web browsers may support the characteristics required in the future.
+As of April 2018, PWA characteristics are supported to wavering degrees by Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari browsers, but more browsers may support the characteristics required in the future.

 Numerous businesses highlight noteworthy improvements in an extensive range of crucial performance indicators after PWA employment, like more time spent on the page, revenue, or conversions.